 In situations where parties both share responsibility for damages, Nevada follows comparative negligence rules, which reduce the final awarded compensation amount by the percentage of fault.
 In the above example, if the court determined both parties were 50 percent responsible, then the final reward would be half of the requested amount.

 To hold the other dog owner responsible for damages, you will need evidence to support your claim.
 The more evidence you have, the better position you’ll be in to successfully recover compensation.
 Some essential pieces of evidence you can obtain are:

 Along with these pieces of evidence, you’ll want to submit copies of your vet’s bills and other expenses on medical supplies to care for your dog.
-While it’s unfortunate when your dog suffers injury from another animal, but with help from a dog bite attorney, there is a legal path to compensation available.
+While it’s unfortunate when your dog suffers injury from another animal, but with help from a Las Vegas dog bite lawyer, there is a legal path to compensation available.

 Did you find this article helpful?
 We have a free personal injury guidebook that will help you understand the complicated process of an injury claim.

 When I was bitten by a dog, I did not know where to go.
 I was recommended to speak with attorney Jamie Cogburn.
 Jamie was friendly and professional.
 He guided me through the process of making my claim.
 He always kept me informed and was available to take my telephone calls personally.
 The Cogburn Law team exceeded my expectations for handling and settling my case.
 They resolved my case in a short period of time.
 I would highly recommend them to my family and friends.
 Thank you for everything!